cracyc/msdos-player/readme.txt

 on the host Windows, so a program searches files in directories in MSDOS_PATH before files in directories in PATH.

+You can also define MSDOS_APPEND on the host Windows, and its value is copied to the top of APPEND on the virtual table.

 The environment variables TEMP and TMP on the host Windows may be very long, in usually, it is "C:\User\(Your User Name)\AppData\Local\Temp".
 DOSSHELL.EXE tries to create a batch file in the TEMP directry to start